anoop-rehman/Qwen3-VL-for-Object-Detection/README.md

 - Writes JSON Lines records as soon as each image finishes: `{"image": "relative/path.jpg", "detections": [...]}`
   (paths are stored relative to the dataset root so they can be re-used later)
 - `--resume` skips images already present in the output file, enabling crash-safe restarts
+- `--example IMAGE JSON` can inject the same few-shot examples used by `query_bbox.py`
 - Shares the same API tuning flags (`--api-base`, `--model`, `--max-tokens`, `--timeout`, `--temperature`)

 No annotated images are saved during batch jobs—the JSONL file is meant for downstream visualization or evaluation scripts.